-Step 4: Change the fill hoses on your machine every five years, per the recommendation of GE.
+Maintenance tips: Change the fill hoses on your machine every five years, per the recommendation of GE Appliances.
 It’s a good idea to label your fill hoses, indicating the date you replaced them.
 Just label some masking tap with a Sharpie.

-Tips: We asked GE for suggestions on how to clean top-load washing machines properly.
-The appliance company suggested we use Tide Washing Machine Cleaner once a month to clean and freshen the unit, and to refer to the washing machine’s owner’s manual for additional cleaning and maintenance instructions.
+We also asked GE for suggestions on how to clean top-load washing machines properly.
+They suggested we use Tide Washing Machine Cleaner once a month to clean and freshen the unit, and to refer to the washing machine’s owner’s manual for additional cleaning and maintenance instructions.

 What not to do: It’s best to avoid using harsh cleaners, notably those that contain ammonia.
 You should also shy away from anything that’s too abrasive, like gritty cleaners or Brillo pads.
 Harsh cleaners can damage your machine.
 Those who prefer a particularly light touch can use vinegar, although this sometimes create odor problems, so use it sparingly.